-Lower Brule Research (LBR) helps people ask and answer the questions that are important to them and their community.
-We primarily do this by employing middle school and high school students part time for eight weeks over the summer months as researchers.
-Through monthly community meetings we develop community centered research projects.
-Then over the summer, student researchers plan, conduct, and analyze these community driven experiments.
-This process simultaneously provides students with a hands on scientific research education, while giving them the opportunity to address important issues around community health and sustainability.
-Projects are overseen by a certified science teacher and each student is supported by a college mentor as they complete their community centered research projects.
+To achieve our mission we employ middle school and high school students part time for eight weeks over the summer months as researchers.
+Through regular community meetings we develop community centered research projects.
+Then over the summer, student researchers work with adult community educators and college mentors to plan, conduct, and analyze these community driven experiments.
+This process simultaneously provides students with a hands on scientific research education, while giving them the opportunity to address important issues around community health and sustainability in a culturally responsive way.